Neuropathies are characterized by nerve damages.

-Treatment at the Stem Cells Transplant Institute could help improve the symptoms of peripheral neuropathy including:
+Treatments at The Stem Cells Transplant Institute could help improve the symptoms of peripheral neuropathy including:

-Diabetes Mellitus is the number one cause of peripheral neuropathy.
+Diabetes Mellitus is the leading cause of peripheral neuropathy.

 Rheumatoid arthritis (RA) in adults, an erosive and potentially deforming inflammatory arthritis, has been associated with peripheral neuropathy.

-Sjogren syndrome, characterized by dry eyes and dry mouth, has been associated with hemispheric and spinal cord lesions.
+Sjogren syndrome, which causes dry eyes and dry mouth, has been associated with hemispheric and spinal cord lesions.

-Scleroderma, characterized by skin hardening and fibrosis, may lead to peripheral neuropathy and trigeminal neuralgia (cranial neuropathy)
+Scleroderma, which causes skin hardening and fibrosis, may lead to peripheral neuropathy and trigeminal neuralgia (cranial neuropathy)

-System Lupus Erythematosus (SLE), The prevalence of peripheral neuropathy is relatively high in patients diagnosed with SLE.
-In a study of 1533 patients with lupus, 207 patients suffered from neuropathy.
+Systemic Lupus Erythematosus (SLE) is the most common type of lupus.
+The prevalence of peripheral neuropathy is relatively high in patients diagnosed with SLE.
+In a study of 1533 lupus patients, 207 patients suffered from neuropathy.

-Currently, there is no cure for peripheral neuropathy and available therapeutic approaches only treat the symptoms of the disease.
-Certain prescription medications such as; antidepressants, anticonvulsants and opioid pain medications, can help alleviate the symptoms however, in severe cases, a combination of medications may be needed.
-These medications may be costly and some are associated with addiction and/or serious adverse events.
+Currently, there is no cure for peripheral neuropathy, and available treatments merely address the main symptoms of the disease.
+Certain prescription medications, such as, antidepressants, anticonvulsants, and opioid pain medications can help alleviate the symptoms.
+In severe cases, however, a combination of medications may be required.
+These medications can be expensive, and some are associated with addiction and/or serious adverse events.

 Mesenchymal stem cells produce:

-In 2015, researchers published the results of a study using autologous stem cells to treat patients with diabetic foot gangrene due to peripheral neuropathy.
-Results showed treatment with stem cells was safe, and patients had reduced pain in the limb, cold sensation was reduced, and clinical symptoms were improved.
-The ulcers healed gradually and the patient’s quality of life improved.
+In 2015, researchers published the results of a study that used autologous stem cells to treat patients with diabetic foot gangrene caused by peripheral neuropathy.
+The results found stem cell treatment to be safe, and patients experienced less pain in their limbs, less cold sensation, and improved clinical symptoms.
+The ulcers healed gradually and the patient’s quality of life improved as a result.